Oxbern/CCube_API/README.md

 You are connected to /dev/ttyACM0
   ```

 4. Now that you are connected to your device, you still want to switch on the led (4,4,4).
-For that, simply add to your code the function `on($x,$y,$z)` of Controller's class !
+To do so, simply add to your code the function `on($x,$y,$z)` of Controller's class !
   ```
 ...
 Controller c;